blockprotocol/blockprotocol/rfcs/text/0430-hook-service.md

 ### Notes

 - This RFC makes no changes to the Graph Service's requirements that an embedding application implementing the Graph Service must provide data in the format specified by a block's schema.
+- The embedding application remains in control of data, as specified in the Graph Service, and should continue to indicate whether the block is in a readonly state as specified in that service.
+The implementation of the Hook Service should mirror this state.

 ## Core Specification changes